zhenyuanlu/courses/README.md

-# LuZen  Jekyll Theme (course/event version)
+# Zenlu  Jekyll Theme (course/event version)

 Well, this is a Jekyll theme that I actually have created for my own courses and educational website working with ChatGPT and claude.
-I named it **LuZen-course/event** as an educational, event-based, and course-focused theme.
+I named it **Zenlu-course/event** as an educational, event-based, and course-focused theme.
 Whether you're an instructor managing multiple classes, a conference organizer listing sessions, or a university department showcasing courses.
 If you like it feel free to use it.

 This theme heavily built on Tailwind CSS styling.
 You can:
 - Present courses, workshops, or lectures with rich metadata.